aardappel/lobster/docs/source/command_line_usage.md

     `--gen-builtins-names` dumps a plain text list of functions, useful for adding to syntax highlighting files etc.

--   `--parsedump` : dumps internal representations of the program as AST, and `--disasm` for a readable bytecode dump.
+-   `--parsedump` : dumps internal representations of the program as AST.
     Only useful for compiler development or if you are really curious.

 -   `--non-interactive-test` : Quit after running 1 frame.
 Useful for running graphical programs as part of a test suite.